 How to Get Protected Against Adwords Invalid Clicks

-As mentioned, Google does have some processes in place to reduce the amount of invalid clicks a site might experience, and for the most part they are pretty good.
-But of course with such a huge volume of Adwords campaigns and regular changes in technology, it is a constant battle for Google to stay on top of this.
+As mentioned, Google does have some processes in place to reduce the number of invalid clicks a site might experience, and for the most part, they are pretty good.
+But of course, with such a huge volume of Adwords campaigns and regular technological changes, it is a constant battle for Google to stay on top of this.

-When Google spots that an infringement has taken place, that click is normally discounted, and if you’ve already been charged for it they will refund to your account.
-But on occasion you might spot something a little bit fishy in the activity logs and take it up with Google, which can have mixed results.
+When Google spots that an infringement has taken place, that click is normally discounted, and if you’ve already been charged for it, they will refund your account.
+But on occasion, you might spot something a little bit fishy in the activity logs and take it up with Google, which can have mixed results.

 Using ClickCease offers an extra line of defense against invalid clicks on your Google Ads PPC campaigns.

 By monitoring your clicks 24/7, you’ll get valuable insights about who is clicking and where they are clicking from, as well as information about how visitors interact with your site.

 ClickCease offers an in-depth analysis of which links are authentic and which are fake.
 And, once an invalid click is detected, your link is hidden from the fraudulent party, ensuring that there is no more dodgy activity – something that Google doesn’t do.